 French Bulldogs have narrow hips and large heads.
 This means puppies are at risk of getting stuck in the birth canal (dystocia).
 This can lead to very difficult labor, with the possibility of death not just to the puppies, but also the mother.

 If you are thinking about breeding your Frenchie, please do consult with your vet.
-They will be able to give you advice on how likely it is that your French Bulldog can give birth naturally, and then create a pregnancy plan.
+They will be able to give you advice on how likely it is that your French Bulldog can give breed and give birth naturally, and then create a pregnancy plan.
 It will be highly likely that they will recommend you get a C-section booked.

 Video of a French Bulldog giving birth naturally